nachocaru/xaprb.com/content/blog/2009-05-03-a-productivity-tip-for-test-driven-development.md

 <pre>$ while read line; do clear; perl $line MyTestScript.t; done</pre>

-Now instead of pressing Enter, you can type &#8220;-d&#8221; and press Enter.
-Presto, you&#8217;re in the debugger.
+Now instead of pressing Enter, you can type "-d" and press Enter.
+Presto, you're in the debugger.
 This also works for any language that has a built-in debugger.
 Of course, you can also pass any other arguments you want, such as enabling profiling.